matthias-krueger/cognitive-a11y/README.md

 ## cognitive-a11y

-Cognitive Accessibility
-### React plugin for a cognitive accessibility mode.
+Website to demonstrate the cognitive accessibility mode.

-## Under development.